Canyon Country, Santa Clarita, California: Geography

 Canyon Country is located on the east side of Santa Clarita, along the Santa Clara River.
 It occupies roughly the portion of Santa Clarita east of Golden Valley Road, and is bordered by Saugus to the west and Newhall to the southwest.
 The Sierra Pelona Mountains lie north of the community, and the San Gabriel Mountains lie to the south and east.
 Both ranges are part of the Angeles National Forest.

 Canyon Country lies primarily within ZIP codes 91351 and 91387.
 The boundary between the two ZIP codes mostly follows Sierra Highway - addresses west of or along the highway are in 91351, while addresses east of the highway are in 91387.
 ZIP codes 91321, 91350, and 91390 also include small portions of Canyon Country.

 Due to its location adjacent to the mountainous Angeles National Forest, and its aridity (especially in summer), Canyon Country is susceptible to wildfires.
 The Buckweed Fire in October 2007 burned nearly 38,000 acres throughout Canyon Country and Agua Dulce.
 The Sand Fire took place in Canyon Country in July and August 2016 and burned nearly 42,000 acres of land.

+Neighborhoods

+Canyon Country has the highest number of unique neighborhoods of any borough in Santa Clarita.
+Most derive their names from natural landforms such as a canyon or from a ranch that was once located there.
+A neighborhood may include a variety of housing tracts with unique names.